Splints and braces treat foot problems that show in sandals.

 Some women also opt to purchase a bunion brace or similar products that are designed to treat hallux valgus.

 Although high heels are a favorite fashion piece among many women, Geoghan recommends that individuals find a happy balance of time spent adorning this variety of footwear.
-She told the media outlet that she wants her patients to wear the shoes they love “within reason.”
+She told the media outlet that she wants her patients to wear the shoes they love “web site.”

 According to the American Orthopaedic Foot and Ankle Society, tight shoes can cause bunions as well as other foot problems such as corns, calluses and hammer toe.